cfenollosa/os-tutorial/03-bootsector-memory/README.md

 If you add or remove instructions, remember to compute the new offset of the X by counting the bytes, and replace `0x2d` with the new one.

-Please don't continue onto the next file unless you have 100% understood the boot sector offset and memory addressing.
+Please don't continue onto the next section unless you have 100% understood the boot sector offset and memory addressing.